-Tom Ford Launches Automatic Ocean Plastic Sport Watch Made From Recycled Materials
+Tom Ford launches automatic Ocean Plastic Sport Watch made from recycled materials

 Subsequent editions include watches that came with interchangeable braided straps of colours deep blue, bright yellow or hot pink.

-“When I think about summer, I think about colors that look great with summer skin.
-In a way like swimsuit colors.
-Hot colors,” Ford said when the editions were released in mid-2021.
+“When I think about summer, I think about colours that look great with summer skin.
+In a way like swimsuit colours.
+Hot colours,” Ford said when the editions were released in mid-2021.

 The Ocean Plastic Sport Watch range was developed keeping in mind the environmental degradation because of ocean plastics.